Reskilling and Recovery Network

 Strategies to Help Workers Succeed in a Post-Pandemic Economy

-COVID-19 and measures taken to limit the transmission of the coronavirus, including widespread business closures, has led to millions of jobs lost in the United States.
+COVID-19 and measures taken to limit the transmission of the coronavirus, including widespread business closures, led to millions of jobs lost in the United States.
 The national unemployment rate increased from 3.8 percent in February to 11.1 percent in June.

-Through the network, participating states will:
+Through the network, participating states: